funneld/djifpv_enable_live_audio/README.md

 Will not work simultaneously with msp-osd.

-Works only with the normal Airunit that has an integrated microphone.
+Currently working only with Goggles V1 and the standard Airunit that has an integrated microphone.
 Will not work with Caddx Vista.

 ## Installation